isaacs/node-glob/README.md

   anything.
 See also: "Windows, CWDs, Drive Letters, and UNC Paths", below.

+  This option may be eiher a string path or a `file://` URL object or string.

 - `windowsPathsNoEscape` Use `\\` as a path separator _only_, and _never_ as an escape character.
 If set, all `\\` characters are replaced with `/` in the pattern.